How does EOSDT work?

 What fees are associated with using EOSDT?

-There are two types of fees in the EOSDT ecosystem.
+There are three types of fees in the EOSDT ecosystem.
 First is the equilibrium fee, which is basically an interest rate on your EOSDT holdings.
-This accrues continuously and is due when you pay back your EOSDT.
+This fee accrues continuously and is due when you pay back your EOSDT.
 This fee is currently set to 0%.
 The second one is the admin fee, which is payable in NUT tokens when users pay back their EOSDT.
 This fee depends on the fraction of the total EOSDT paid back on a position, and it permanently reduces the NUT token supply.
 The admin fee is set to 1% APR at launch.
-Neither of these fees may be changed via the governance process.
+The third fee is the transaction fee, which is payable each time users make EOSDT transfers.
+This fee is currently set to 0%.
+Both transaction fee and Equilibrium fee may be changed via the governance process, unlike equilibrium fee due to the possible conflict of interest with NUT holders.

 What happens when the collateralization level on my position falls below the critical level?